-On March 23, 2012, we issued and sold \$30 million aggregate principal amount of Senior Notes, and on April 18, 2012, pursuant to the underwriters' 30 day option to purchase additional notes, we sold an additional \$3 million of such notes.
-The Senior Notes will mature on March 15, 2019 and may be redeemed in whole or in part at our option at any time or from time to time on or after March 15, 2015 at a redemption price of \$25 per security plus accrued and unpaid interest.
-The Senior Notes bear interest at a rate of 7.375% per year payable quarterly on March 15, June 15, September 15 and December 15 of each year.
-The Senior Notes are our direct, unsecured obligations and rank (1) equally in right of payment with our future senior unsecured indebtedness; (2) senior in right of payment to any of our future indebtedness that expressly provides it is subordinated to the Senior Notes; (3) effectively subordinated to all of our existing and future secured indebtedness (including indebtedness that is initially unsecured to which we subsequently grant security), to the extent of the value of the assets securing such indebtedness and (4) structurally subordinated to all existing and future indebtedness and other obligations of any of our subsidiaries.
-As of March 31, 2013, we were in material compliance with the terms of the Senior Notes.
-The Senior Notes are listed on the New York Stock Exchange under the symbol "HTF".
+On March 23, 2012, we issued and sold \$30 million aggregate principal amount of 2019 Notes, and on April 18, 2012, pursuant to the underwriters' 30 day option to purchase additional notes, we sold an additional \$3 million of such notes.
+The 2019 Notes will mature on March 15, 2019 and may be redeemed in whole or in part at our option at any time or from time to time on or after March 15, 2015 at a redemption price of \$25 per security plus accrued and unpaid interest.
+The 2019 Notes bear interest at a rate of 7.375% per year payable quarterly on March 15, June 15, September 15 and December 15 of each year.
+The 2019 Notes are our direct, unsecured obligations and rank (1) equally in right of payment with our future senior unsecured indebtedness; (2) senior in right of payment to any of our future indebtedness that expressly provides it is subordinated to the 2019 Notes; (3) effectively subordinated to all of our existing and future secured indebtedness and (4) structurally subordinated to all existing and future indebtedness and (4) structurally subordinated to all existing and future indebtedness and other obligations of any of our subsidiaries.
+As of September 30, 2013, we were in material compliance with the terms of the 2019 Notes.
+The 2019 Notes are listed on the New York Stock Exchange under the symbol "HTF".

 We, through our wholly owned subsidiary Horizon Credit III LLC, or Credit III, entered into the Fortress Facility on August 23, 2012.
 The interest rate on the Fortress Facility is based upon the one-month LIBOR plus a spread of 6.00%, with a LIBOR floor of 1.00%.
-The interest rate was 7.00% as of March 31, 2013 and December 31, 2012.
+The interest rate was 7.00% as of September 30, 2013 and December 31, 2012.

 We may request advances under the Fortress Facility through August 23, 2016, or the Draw Period.
-After the Draw Period, we may not request new advances and we must repay the outstanding advances under the Fortress Facility as of such date, at such times and in such amounts as are necessary to maintain compliance with the terms and conditions of the Fortress Facility, particularly the condition that the principal balance of the Fortress Facility does not exceed approximately sixty-six percent (66%) of the aggregate principal balance of our eligible loans to our portfolio companies.
+After the Draw Period, we may not request new advances and we must repay the outstanding advances under the Fortress Facility as of such date, at such times and in such amounts as are necessary to maintain compliance with the terms and conditions of the Fortress Facility, particularly the condition that the principal balance of the Fortress Facility does not exceed sixty-six percent (66%) of the aggregate principal balance of our eligible loans to our portfolio companies.
 All outstanding advances under the Fortress Facility are due and payable on August 23, 2017.

-The Fortress Facility is collateralized by loans held by Credit III and permits an advance rate of up to approximately 66% of eligible loans held by Credit III.
+The Fortress Facility is collateralized by loans held by Credit III and permits an advance rate of up to 66% of eligible loans held by Credit III.
 The Fortress Facility contains covenants that, among other things, require us to maintain a minimum net worth, to restrict the loans securing the Fortress Facility to certain criteria for qualified loans and to comply with portfolio company concentration limits as defined in the related loan agreement.